Telehealth: Telemedicine in India

 India has broad rural-urban population and rural India is bereaved from medical facilities, giving telemedicine a space for growth in India.
 Deprived education and medical professionals in rural areas is the reason behind government's ideology to use technology to bridge this gap.
 Remote areas not only present a number of challenges for the service providers but also for the families who are accessing these services.
 Since 2018, telemedicine has expanded in India.
 It has undertaken a new way for doctor consultations.
 On 25 March 2020, in the wake of COVID-19 pandemic, the Ministry of Health and Family Welfare issued India's Telemedicine Practice Guidelines.
 The Board of Governors entasked by the Health Ministry published an amendment to the Indian Medical Council (Professional Conduct, Etiquette and Ethics) Regulations, 2002 that gave much-needed statutory support for the practice of telemedicine in India.
 This sector is at an ever-growing stage with high scope of development.
 In April 2020, the union health ministry launched the eSanjeevani telemedicine service that operates at two levels: the doctor-to-doctor telemedicine platform, and the doctor-to-patient platform.
-This service crossed five million tele-consultations within a year of its launch indicating conducive environment for acceptability and growth of telemedicine in India.
+This service crossed five million tele-consultations within a year of its launch indicating a conducive environment for acceptability and growth of telemedicine in India.